Duluth (NASDAQ:DLTH) Updates FY 2022 Earnings Guidance

 Duluth (NASDAQ:DLTH – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
-The company provided EPS guidance of $0.93-$1.02 for the period, compared to the consensus EPS estimate of $0.99.
+The company provided earnings per share guidance of $0.93-$1.02 for the period, compared to the consensus earnings per share estimate of $0.99.
 The company issued revenue guidance of $730.00 million-$755.00 million, compared to the consensus revenue estimate of $740.29 million.

-Several equities analysts have recently issued reports on the stock.
-Zacks Investment Research downgraded shares of Duluth from a strong-buy rating to a hold rating in a research note on Wednesday, February 2nd.
-StockNews.com assumed coverage on shares of Duluth in a report on Thursday, March 31st.
-They set a buy rating for the company.
-Finally, Robert W. Baird cut their price target on shares of Duluth from $28.00 to $20.00 in a report on Friday, March 11th.

 Duluth Holdings Inc sells casual wear, workwear, and accessories for men and women under the Duluth Trading brand in the United States.
 It provides shirts, pants, underwear, tanks, outerwear, footwear, accessories, and hard goods.
 The company offers its products under various trademarks, trade names, and service marks, including Alaskan Hardgear, Armachillo, Ballroom, Bucket Master, Cab Commander, Crouch Gusset, Dry on the Fly, Duluth Trading Co, Duluthflex, Fire Hose, Longtail T, No-Yank, No Polo Shirt, Wild Boar Mocs, and Buck Naked.